 Application Fee Waivers

 We offer a need-based application fee waiver program that is administered by LSAC.
 We will waive your application fee automatically if you are approved for an LSAC fee waiver.
 You may visit their website for information about obtaining one.
-You must also submit a Berkeley Law fee waiver request which is found online here.
+You must also submit a Berkeley Law fee waiver request which may be found found online after September 1 here.
 The deadline to submit a fee waiver application is January 1.

 We do not provide application fee waivers to transfer applicants.